tanishagoyal2/NVSentinel/docs/designs/022-workflow-nvlink-err.md

 We need to define new rules for WORKFLOW_NVLINK_ERR, where each rule performs necessary three-step check:

-1. **Architecture Check**: Verify GPU is Hopper based arch by checking the received event metadata field `metadata["device_name"]`.
-If it contains "H100", "H200", "GH100", or "GH200" substring then its a hoppers based arch.
+1. **Architecture Check**: Verify GPU is Hopper-based arch by checking the received event metadata field `metadata["device_name"]`.
+If it contains "H100", "H200", "GH100", or "GH200" substring then it's a Hopper-based arch.
 2. **XID Verification**: As this WORKFLOW_NVLINK_ERR is only recommended for XID 74 so, we need to run these rules only for XID 74.
 We need to check if `errorcode`in received event is "74" or not.
 If yes, then evaluate the rules by checking bits and registers.
 3. **Bit Pattern Analysis**: Check specific bits in registers (REG0, REG2, REG3, REG4) from `entitiesimpacted[]` (as we have made changes in syslog monitor to store this info) and apply repetition checks (query last 24h) to determine repetition on same GPU+NVLink combination.